-Annual Targets s Joint Indicators Contract Audited outcome MTEF Period Outcome Outputs Output Indicators 2019/20 2020/21 2021/22 Estimate 2022/23 2023/24 2024/25 2025/26 Outcome Outputs mulcators 2013/20 2020/21 2021/22 2022/23 2023/24 2024/23 2023/20 Strengthening and Building a Capable State Efficient administration of trade instruments: customs tariffs.
+Annual Targets Joint Indicators Audited auteem Revised MTEF Period Outcome Outputs Output Indicators 2019/20 Audited outcome e 2021/22 Estimate 2022/23 2023/24 2024/25 2025/26 L - Cuicomo Carparo maioatoro 2010/20 2020/21 2022,20 2020/21 202 1/20 2020/20 Strengthening and Building a Capable State Efficient administration of trade instruments: customs tariffs.
 Customs Tariff Investigations Final decisions made within 6 months on Custom Tariffs Reduction Investigations 100% of the final decisions within 6 months.
 100% of the final decisions within 6 months.
 66% of the final decisions within 6 months.
 80% of the final decisions within 6 months.
 80% of the final decisions within 6 months.
 80% of the final decisions within 6 months.
 85% of the final decisions within 6 months.
 Final decisions made within 6 months on Custom Tariffs Increase Investigations 13% of the final decisions within 6 months.
 30% of the final decisions within 6 months.
 100% of the final decisions within 6 months.
 80% of the final decisions within 6 months.
 80% of the final decisions within 6 months.
 80% of the final decisions within 6 months.
 80% of the final decisions within 6 months.
 Final decisions made within 6 months on Custom Tariffs Rebate Investigations 88% of the final decisions within 6 months.
 55% of the final decisions within 6 months.
 100% of the final decisions within 6 months.
 80% of the final decisions within 6 months.
 80% of the final decisions within 6 months.
 80% of the final decisions within 6 months.
 85% of the final decisions within 6 months.
 Customs Duty Rebate and Drawback permits Customs Duty Rebate and Drawback permits issued within 14 days.
 95% of the issued permits were within 14 days.
 96% of the issued permits were within 14 days.
 94% of the issued permits were within 14 days.
 80% of the issued permits were within 14 days.
 80% of the issued permits were within 14 days.
 85% of the issued permits were within 14 days.
 90% of the issued permits were within 14 days.
-Automotive Production Development Programme (APDP) Eligible Production Certificates (EPCs) issued within 10 working days after technical working group or factory visit and the submission of all outstanding information.
-97% of the certificates were issued within 10 working days after technical working group or factory visit and the submission of all outstanding information.
-99% of the certificates issued within 10 working days after technical working group or factory visit and the submission of all outstanding information.
-93% of the certificates issued within 10 working days after technical working group or factory visit and the submission of all outstanding information.
-80% of the certificates issued within 10 working days after technical working group or factory visit and the submission of all outstanding information.
-80% of the certificates issued within 10 working days after technical working group or factory visit and the submission of all outstanding information.
-85% of the certificates issued within 10 working days after technical working group or factory visit and the submission of all outstanding information.
-90% of the certificates issued within 10 working days after technical working group or factory visit and the submission of all outstanding information.
+Automotive Eligible 97% of the 99% of the 93% of the 80% of the 80% of the 85% of the 90% of the Production Production certificates Development Certificates were issued issued within issued within issued within issued within issued within 10 issued within Programme (APDP) (EPCs) issued within 10 10 working 10 working 10 working 10 working working days 10 working (APDP) within 10 working days working days after technical days after technical days after technical days after technical days after technical after technical working group days after technical after technical working group or factory visit working group working group or factory visit and the or factory visit or factory visit and the submission of and the and the submission of all outstanding submission of submission of all outstanding information. all outstanding all outstanding information. information. information. information. information. information. information.